 “Over the years, the active and visible involvement of the Plastics|SA clean-up team and the PETCO branded bins and truck at these events has helped to create an awareness of the plastics industry’s dedication to ensuring that the waste footprint is kept as small as possible,” Kieser said.
 Each year, several truckloads of plastic waste are collected and sent away to the Kraaifontein Material Recovering Facility (MRF) for recycling, whilst food waste is sent to Noordhoek for composting.

-Whilst the clean-up crews will be playing their part on the roads, Plastics|SA will also be supporting their efforts with an extensive marketing campaign aimed at raising awareness of the importance of keeping our environment clean, spreading anti-littering and recycling messages.
+Whilst the clean-up crews were busy cleaning the roads, Plastics|SA was supporting their efforts with an extensive marketing campaign aimed at raising awareness of the importance of keeping our environment clean, spreading anti-littering and recycling messages.

 A great deal still needs to be done to educate the public about littering and responsible participation in large events.
 Our “event greening” not only provides a much-needed service to the City of Cape Town and event organisers, but also offers us a highly visible platform to showcase the Sustainability Council’s commitment to waste management and recycling.
-To this end, we will be supporting the clean-up efforts with a print ad campaign that will be appearing in selected in-flight and trade magazines, as well as on the large billboard at the Cape Town International Airport.
+To this end, we supported the clean-up efforts with a print ad campaign that appeared in selected in-flight and trade magazines, as well as on a large billboard at the Cape Town International Airport.

-Radio adverts and on-air interviews will also be heard on local Cape Town radio stations, including KFM, Smile FM, Heart FM, Radio Tygerberg and CCFM during the months of February, March and April, whilst Plastics|SA will also be exhibiting at the Cape Town International Convention Centre.
+Radio and TV adverts (view on YouTube) and on-air interviews were heard on local Cape Town radio stations, including KFM, Smile FM, Heart FM, Radio Tygerberg and CCFM during the months of February, March and April, whilst Plastics|SA also exhibited at the Green Point Stadium, the Navy Festival in Simonstown and at the Cape Town International Convention Centre.

 “We are very excited and proud to be part of these events and take the responsibility that has been given to us very seriously.
 We aim to improve on previous years’ successes and recycling rates,” Kieser concludes.